William Perrett: Cycling career

 Perrett became a British team champion after winning the Team Pursuit Championship at the 2020 British National Track Championships.
 He followed up his first National title by subsequently winning the British National Derny Championships in 2021 and the British National Madison Championships with Mark Stewart in 2022.

 Perrett won his third national title at the 2023 British Cycling National Track Championships, he won the Points race for the first time.
+Also in 2023, he secured a bronze medal at the 2023 UEC European Track Championships in the omnium.

+In 2024, he won the points title again, at the 2024 British Cycling National Track Championships.